martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 ... and at the end of the file you can insert:

     (readable:disable-readable)

+The programs sweet-clisp and sweet-sbcl set up sweet-expression readers for those two implementations of Common Lisp, for your convenience.

 These notations can take a few minutes to learn how to use, just like anything else new, but they are worth it.